Introduction to OCaml Programming

 • Warm up: write a copy function on lists

-• This property is referential transparency
+• This property is called referential transparency

 let rec copy l =